FINDING YOUR FLOW TOOLKIT

 Positive actions begin to spill over into your immediate environment.
-You are influencing yourself; you are influencing others and the environments you engage—with both inner and outer systems working together for your benefit.
+You are influencing yourself; you are influencing others and the environments you engage with—with both inner and outer systems working together for your benefit.

 Success breeds more success and failure becomes re-positioned as the master teacher—not the enemy.
-Recognizing this you see your past differently.
+By recognizing this you get to see your past differently.
 Old mistakes now become teachable moments.
-Fixed mind-sets and negative self-images become more fluid as you begin to re-define your personal history—seeing anew what’s possible—and re-framing your past.
+Fixed mindsets and negative self-images become more fluid as you begin to redefine your personal history—seeing anew what’s possible—and re-framing your past.

 An unfolding is taking place to help you fulfill the measure of your creation—and on and on it goes.
 The billiard balls keep impacting one another with every action taken…good or bad.